github-aws-runners/terraform-aws-github-runner/docs/configuration.md

 ### EventBridge

-This module can be deployed in using the mode `EventBridge`.
-The `EventBridge` mode will publish an event to a eventbus.
+This module can be deployed in `EventBridge` mode.
+The `EventBridge` mode will publish an event to an eventbus.
 Within the eventbus, there is a target rule set, sending events to the dispatch lambda.
 The `EventBridge` mode is enabled by default.

 Example to extend the EventBridge: